chuongmep/bim42.github.io/_posts/2012-06-04-industry-foundation-classes.md

 Developed by [Building Smart](http://buildingsmart.com/), a non-profit association of architects, civil engineers and IT specialists, IFC is a data model specifically designed for building information modeling.

-In other terms, it&#8217;s a series of definitions, explaining how describe any building element in order to make it comprehensible by a computer.
+In other terms, it's a series of definitions, explaining how describe any building element in order to make it comprehensible by a computer.
 But while each BIM software relies upon its own very private data model to define a building, the IFC data model is open, and freely accessible by anyone [here](http://www.buildingsmart-tech.org/ifc/IFC2x4/rc2/html/index.htm).

 These definitions create a language readable by a computer, and written as a text file.
 This file is even readable by human being, and look more or less like this: